opowbow/cloud-run-cicd/README.md

 # Cloud Run "Hello" container

-A sample Go app that is
+A sample Go app that is good
 distributed as the public container image (`gcr.io/cloudrun/hello`)